 EEEE embraces him.
-It is a simple act.
-He exerts pressure, just enough.
-Gently.
 This is an act the world has forgotten, EEEE thinks.
-They do not understand its power, or from where it came – it came from here, he barks in his head!
+They do not understand its power, or from where it came.
+It came from here! he thinks.
 From Village.
 From places like Village.
 From the depths, and to the sky.

 “Take me in then, son,” says Ash-Ash.
-EEEE takes him from the bus stop to the hill, where they find a path bordered by short walls.
-When they come up on Village, Ash-Ash distributes medicines and food, anything he could stuff in his two big bags.
-EEEE tells him the names of the people, and Ash-Ash is so brave that he sits with them all for many hours, until the time is ready for him to retire and he goes to the hut that has been cleaned for him, there to cry as though the blood is coming out of him.
+When they come upon Village, Ash-Ash distributes medicines and food, anything he could stuff in his two bags.
+EEEE tells him the names of the people, and Ash-Ash is so good that he sits with them for many hours, until the time is ready for him to retire and he goes to the hut that has been cleaned for him, there to cry as though the blood is coming out of him.
 EEEE embraces him.
 It is an act the world has forgotten.

 Om-LLLL arrives the day before the wedding.
 He too brings gifts.
-Many in Village know him already, but they have not seen him in a long time.
-He sits with the people, recalling who they are.
-During the night, he drinks with EEEE and IIII and Ash-Ash and many of the others.
-They drink and they sing, as a fire livens the small valley next to the hill, just past the bend.
+Many in Village know him, but they have not seen him in a long time.
+During the night, he drinks with EEEE and IIII and Ash-Ash and the others.
+They drink and they sing, as a fire lights the small valley next to the hill, just past the bend.

 The wedding day is bright.
-When EEEE is called from the hut, people gasp, for EEEE is not wearing his arms.
-This, he tells them, is a day for marriage.
+When EEEE is called from the hut, people gasp, for EEEE is not wearing his arms – but this, he tells them, is not a day for work.

 He is led to the centre of Village and given blessings.
-He is presented a ring of flowers, gathered from afar, strung together on a paper string.
+He is presented a ring of flowers.
 His feet are cleaned.
 His back is scratched.
-A wet rag is placed upon his head, and when it is removed, children hoist him upon their shoulders and carry him to the top of the hill.
+A wet rag is placed on his head, and when it is removed, children hoist him on their shoulders and carry him to the top of the hill.

-There are chairs set in rows upon the summit, leading to a rock.
-On that rock stands IIII, in a red dress that takes part in the wind, absconds with it, makes it hers until there is no such thing – just silence, and the desolation of life and the many things that we do with it.
-EEEE goes to her, past Om-LLLL who stands and barks an old cry of Village, one that EEEE has not heard since he was a boy; and he walks past Ash-Ash, who bows to touch the withered grass of the hill with his hand.
+There are chairs set in rows there, leading to a rock.
+On that rock stands IIII, in a red dress that makes the wind hers.
+EEEE goes to her, past Om-LLLL who stands and barks an old cry of Village, one that EEEE has not heard since he was a boy.

 To the side of the rock, another man, in a chair separated from people of Village.
-This man is in a military uniform, and a cap he refuses to remove.
-He has medals on his tunic, glimmering in flecks of bronze and silver.
-He is bearded, uncaring of the heat, and at his waist, a holster with a gun.
+This man is in a military uniform and a cap.
+He has medals on his tunic.
+He is bearded, and at his waist, a holster.
 He stares at EEEE and IIII upon the rock, no expression upon his face, no movement in his eyes.
 This is Warlord, whom EEEE invited by letter.
-He came to the hill in the morning, and has not left since.

 EEEE stares at Warlord.
 Three years ago, he came to Village, drunk, angry.
-Today, he sits still, as though he cannot remember a moment of peace in his life, and is not likely to ere he leaves it.
+Today, he sits still, as though he cannot remember a moment of peace in his life.
 EEEE turns back to IIII.
-The wind picks up and is trapped by her, in that red dress, and a moment comes glimmering upon the hill, a tremendous freedom and joy that he cannot possibly express.
-She leans her head forward, and so does he, and in the moment that their heads touch, they are wed.
+The wind picks up and is trapped by her, in that red dress.
+She leans her head forward, and so does he, and in the moment that their heads touch, they are married.

 That night, the fire burns high.
 The party rages.
-There is singing and celebration, and lovemaking in the dark shadows.
+There is singing and celebration.
 Ash-Ash is dancing with every woman he can find.
 Om-LLLL is sitting on a bench, telling stories.
-EEEE and IIII are in the middle; as is the custom, they are not permitted to cease touching each other until the dawn light comes upon them.
+EEEE and IIII are in the middle.
+As is the custom, they are not permitted to cease touching each other until the dawn light comes.

 Warlord is in Village, too.
-He sits at the edge of the light from the fire, in the same chair from the hill.
-Children gather, bringing him food and wine and trinkets.
-He stares at them, says nothing.
+He sits at the edge of the light.
+Children bring him food and wine and trinkets.
+He says nothing.
 He hardly moves.
-Elders come to him, and tell him of their families and their histories, how long ago they moved to this land, the things they have done.
-The old men smoke as they speak; the women marvel at his medals.
-But Warlord doesn’t move, or react.
-He doesn’t speak.
-As the light from the fire dies in the early morning, a few of the younger, more dedicated partakers of the party see the old man rise from his chair and turn his back on the diminished flames.
-His military uniform is wrinkled, his boots coated in dust.
-He has not eaten any of the food given to him.
-Has not heard a word offered in his direction.
-He marches through the lanes of a place he visited only a little more than three years ago, until he comes to a path and the short walls that mark it.
+Elders tell him of their families and histories, how long ago they moved to Village.
+But Warlord doesn’t speak.
+As the light from the fire dies in the early morning, a few of the younger, more dedicated partakers of the party see the old man rise from his chair and turn his back to them.
+His uniform is wrinkled, boots coated in dust.
+He marches through the lanes of a place he visited a little more than three years ago, until he comes to a path.
 He pauses there, or so the young people say, as though he does not know this place.
 Then he walks beyond the hill, around the bend.
-There is a well where he takes water, or so they say; and beyond that, a road sparsely travelled, that takes this old man to the great road from whence he came.
+There is a well where he takes water, or so they say; and beyond that, a road sparsely travelled, that takes this old man to the great land from whence he came.

-On a winter morning, marvels are awoken.
+On a winter morning, marvels awake.
 We can put our arms around the cool air, and take count of our blessings.

 In Village, a baby cries.
 It is a new sound from a new child.
 Village awakens to find the air cool.
 Village awakens to take stock of its blessings.

 EEEE holds his child on his chest, as IIII lies next to him.
-The child has no name yet, but that will come.
-Only EEEE, IIII and the midwife have seen the little boy thus far.
-Village awaits his appearance.
-His name.
+Only EEEE, IIII and the midwife have seen the little boy.
+Village awaits his appearance, and the name of this child with two arms.
 But there is no hurry, thinks EEEE, and he whispers this to IIII, who agrees.

 Dark eyes open to look at his father.
 “Yes, it is me,” says EEEE.

-“Ah,” replies the child, but he is anxious for food and looks to IIII for nourishment.
+“Ah,” replies the child, but he is anxious for food and looks to IIII.